UnionInternationalCheminsdeFer/OSDM/spec/nonFunctionalRequirements.md

 |`/bookings/{id}/refundOffers` | 0,5:1 | 1000 | 2000 | |
 |`/bookings/{id}/exchangeOffers` | 0.01:1 | 1000 | 2000 | |

-### Non-Functional Requirements for the role "Pricing Engine"
+### Non-Functional Requirements for a "Pricing Engine"

 Mandatory service level requirements to be fulfilled by a pricing engine.